LibrariesHacked/librarylab/ideas.md

 A listing of ideas
 {: .fs-6 .fw-300 }

+Over the years this page should grow with ideas of projects.

 ## Submit an idea

 Anyone can submit an idea for library lab.
-It can either be something you simply want to happen, want to work on, or need to find people to collaborate on.
+It can be something you simply want to happen, want to work on, or want to document your progress on here.